ssjatmhmy/agares/UserGuide.md

 ## How to use it:
+### Download candlestick data
+  Agares uses tushare to download candlestick data (often abbreviated as 'cst' in the code).
+To download new data, run the script in /agares/datasource/cst_loader.py.
+If you want to use your own data, put them in the 'data' folder and make sure they can be read by the following code
+        pandas.read_csv(fname, index_col = 0, parse_dates = True, sep=',')
+where fname is your data file name.

+### Test your trading strategy
   To use agares to test your trading strategy, you need to write a strategy file.
 A strategy file is a .py file that contains a subclass of Strategy class, in which a class function

     def compute_trading_points(self, stocks, szTimeAxis, n_ahead):